mctinker/Map-Tasker/README.md

 ### 3

-The most dir3ect and simple solution is to get and use the [standard Python release download](https://www.python.org).
+The most direct and simple solution is to get and use the [standard Python release download](https://www.python.org).

 If this is not an option and you insist on using Brew, then read on...